LucasACH/flutter-movie-torrent/README.md

 Desktop App that provides movies torrent magnet.
 It contains a "Popular" and a "Favorites" section.
 Searching a movie is also possible!

 ![alt text](https://github.com/LucasACH/flutter-movie-torrent/blob/master/screenshots/movie_torrent_1.PNG?raw=true)
+*HomePage showing a gridView of the most popular movies*

 ## API Documentation